Medicaid Emergency Services Only (ESO) Coverage for the Treatment of an Emergency Medical Condition Fact Sheet

 Certain types of care provided to chronically ill persons are beyond the intent of the federal and State laws and are not considered "emergency services" for the purpose of payment by Medicaid.
 Such care includes:

-The above-mentioned services do not fall within the definition of an emergency medical condition.
+The above-mentioned services are not considered emergency medical services.
 Therefore, Medicaid does not cover the cost for the above-mentioned services or transportation to these services.

 How long is Medicaid coverage for the treatment of an emergency medical condition?